Eminent domain

 Do they have the right to take your land?

 Not every taking is legal.
-The condemnor must show there is a legitimate public use and that they have proper authority.
-In a narrow but important set of cases, the taking can be stopped entirely—before any compensation question is decided.
+The condemnor must show there is a legitimate public use and that they have proper authority for the taking.
+In a narrow but important set of cases, the taking can be stopped entirely—before compensation questions are decided.

 We have helped defeat multi-billion-dollar